Understanding your website visitors through personas

 The credit-card-in-hand type of visitor may purchase on impulse but often regrets the decision.
 Attempt to understand how to get them to click right away, with the right elements visible.
 However, try to avoid the regret phase by giving them the information they will need through the conversion process.

 Impulsive personas are determined to make a purchase.
-They need to find a reason to buy from you, as soon as they enter your site, or they will leave to make the purchase on another site.
+They need to find a reason to buy from you as soon as they enter your site, or they will leave to make the purchase on another site.

 Impulsive buyers are an e-commerce company’s dream client.

-How to address impulsive personas?
+How do you address impulsive personas?

 When targeting an impulse persona, your site should: